LamaPLC: Simatic S7 SCL commands: Trigonometric / math functions

 MAX_x

-On the TIA portal, you can specify the type of variable used for the function by entering MAX_: Integers, S7 Times, Date types, Floating-point numbers
+On the TIA portal, you can specify the variable type for the function by entering MAX_: Integers, S7 Times, Date types, Floating-point numbers

 >> Back to LamaPLC main menu (SCL commands)